 Lack of progress on an IGDI often indicates the need for a more in-depth assessment: to identify what the child can and cannot do, plan for an intervention, or change an existing intervention.
 Similar to height and weight charts that are used to monitor an infant’s general health status, IGDIs are used to measure progress (growth and development) within early communication, movement, social skills, and problem solving.

 - Identify “authentic” child behaviors in natural settings.

 - Are standardized and replicable so that the data from separate administrations are comparable.

-- Meet the requirement of criterion validity in that they measure the general outcome that they are intended to measure.
+- Meet the requirement for criterion validity in that they measure the general outcome that they are intended to measure.

-- Meet the requirements of reliability, including inter-observer agreement, internal consistency, and reliability of alternate forms, so as to provide accurate information for use in intervention decision making.
+- Meet the requirements for reliability, including inter-observer agreement, internal consistency, and reliability of alternate forms, so as to provide accurate information for use in intervention decision making.

 - Are sensitive to growth over a short period of time so they can be used to evaluate intervention effectiveness.

 - Are efficient and economical, allowing practitioners to gather data that are usable for decision-making without unduly adding to their workload.

 - Are tools that improve the communication and collaboration between parents and those professionals serving their children.